How to get the most out of your LE career: Remember your purpose

 2. Bank memories, not vacation time

 Second, my family helps keep me grounded.
-I know my children are watching everything I do far more that what they hear me say.
+I know my children are watching everything I do far more than what they hear me say.
 So, I’m able to share with them the noble values of law enforcement, while also showing them how to enjoy the fruits of your labor, such as the ability to earn a good living and take your vacation days.

 A friend once told me no one’s child says, “I wished my dad worked more” once they grow older.
 I’ve always valued being able to decompress and refresh with loved ones and know it is a benefit to your family, your agency and your community.
 My goal has never been to retire with months and months of vacation time saved, but instead with lots of memories of the experiences and opportunities this career provided me.